rubymonsters/ruby-for-beginners/source/08-built_in_classes/01-numbers.md

 And of course there are decimal numbers, too.
 Again, you create one by writing
 it: `12.34`.

-You can also use a comma to separate thousands places: E.g. `1,234.56` is the number one-thousand-two-hundred-thirty-four-point-five-six.
+You can also use an underscore to separate thousands places: E.g. `1_234.56` is the number one-thousand-two-hundred-thirty-four-point-five-six.
 However, this is optional.
 This is the exact same number in Ruby: `1234.56`.

 <p class="hint">
-A number is defined by a series of digits, using a dot as a decimal mark, and optinally a comma as a thousands separator.
+A number is defined by a series of digits, using a dot as a decimal mark, and optinally an underscore as a thousands separator.
 </p>

 Note that different countries use different punctuation for decimal and